jbernalvallejo/amazon-quicksight-workshop/3-quicksight/3-create-paremeters.md

 ![screenshot](img/20.png)

 7. Create another parameter with the following attributes:

-a.
-Name: EventTo
+    - Name: EventTo
-b.
-Data type: Datetime
+    - Data type: Datetime
-c.
-For Default value, select the value from calendar as end date available in your graph for event_date_time.
+    - For Default value, select the value from calendar as end date available in your graph for event_date_time.
 For example, 2021-01-01 00:00.
-d.
-Click Create
+    - Click Create

 ![screenshot](img/21.png)